 Mathematical analysis of interaction networks are valuable in understanding the dynamics of complex systems [1, 2, 3, 4, 5].
-Concurrent antagonism, where every component of the system simultaneously represses each other, is one of the interaction systems that approximate many natural phenomena.
-This type of interaction can be observed from gene regulation [6, 7, 8, 9, 10, 11] to mental processes and community structures [12, 13, 14, 15, 16].
+Concurrent antagonism, where every component of the system simultaneously represses each other, is one of the interaction systems that commonly occurs in nature.
+This type of interaction can be observed from gene regulation [6, 7, 8, 9, 10, 11] to mental perception and community structures [12, 13, 14, 15, 16].
 The concurrent decision-making model (CDM), which was originally proposed by Cinquin and Demongeot [17], represents the mutual antagonistic interaction among components.
-The characteristics (e.g., initial condition, growth and decay) of each component and the strength of intercomponent repression decide what component eventually dominates the system [18, 19, 20].
+The characteristics (e.g., initial condition, growth, decay and strength of inhibition) of each component and the inter-component interaction mechanism of the CDM decide what component eventually dominates the system [18, 19, 20].

-We study the mathematical properties of the CDM where a component of the system can denote any inhibiting factor (e.g., protein, species, mental choice) as long as the interaction among the components follows the network shown in Figure (1).
-Molecular, ecological and cognitive interaction networks in the same layout as Figure (1) can be abstractly described by the CDM, similar to the classical competitive models (e.g., Lotka-Volterra) that have been used to represent various chemical reactions and population dynamics [21].
-Furthermore, it is assumed that each component stimulates itself and the kinetics describing the gross growth rate of each component follows a non-polynomial sigmoid curve.
-The self-stimulation rate in the CDM model serves as a positive-feedback memory.
+In this paper, we study the mathematical properties of the CDM where a component of the system can denote any inhibiting factor (e.g., protein, species, community, mental choice) as long as the interaction among the components follows the network shown in Figure (1).
+We assume that each component stimulates itself and the kinetics describing its progression is sigmoidal.
+This non-polynomial progression curve is an alternative to the generic polynomial models (e.g., Lotka-Volterra), especially when polynomial models cannot replicate the effect of sigmoidal growth [21, 14, 22, 23, 24, 25].
+We can regard the self-stimulation rate in the CDM model as a characteristic of individuals or populations for increasing fitness and avoiding extinction.
+Furthermore, the CDM with sigmoid growth rate can be a candidate model of biological switches that exhibit multi-stability (co-existence of multiple stable equilibria) [26, 27, 28, 29].
+Selfstimulation is a common property of master switches in gene regulation and other biological signaling systems [30, 17, 31, 32].

-Self-stimulation is a common property of master switches in gene regulation and other biological signaling systems [22, 17, 23, 24].
-In fact, the CDM is a candidate model of biological switches that exhibit multi-stability (co-existence of multiple stable equilibria) [25, 26, 27, 28, 29].
-At the ecological level, self-stimulation can be regarded as a characteristic of individuals or populations for increasing fitness and avoiding extinction.
-The non-polynomial CDM is an alternative to the classical polynomial models, especially when such polynomial models do not replicate the nonlinear effect of antagonistic interaction and sigmoidal growth [30, 14, 31, 32, 33, 34].

-Figure 1: CDM interaction network (adopted from [35, 17]).
+Figure 1: CDM interaction network (adopted from [33, 17]).
 Bars represent inhibition, while arrows represent stimulation.
 The nodes represent interacting components of a system.

-The CDM network (Fig. (1)) can be a motif that is part of a much larger network [36, 37, 38, 39, 40, 41].
-Conversely, the CDM can be used to study various large networks by converting them to coarse-grained networks with self-stimulation loops and concurrent antagonism among modules of sub-networks (see [42] for an example).
+The CDM can be used to study various large networks by converting them to coarse-grained phenomenological networks with auto-activation loops and concurrent antagonism among modules of sub-networks.
+The coarse-grained network in CDM format can be a motif that is part of a much larger network [34, 35, 36, 37, 38, 39].
 The qualitative behavior of the dynamics of the CDM can be analyzed by translating the interaction network into a system of ordinary differential equations (ODE).
-Existing ODE models of CDM have been employed, such as to study cell-fate determination, but only for symmetric interactions [43, 42, 17].
-Here, our mathematical results are generalizable for high-dimensional systems (number of components is more than two) and for asymmetric reciprocal antagonism.
+Existing ODE models of CDM have been employed to study cell differentiation but only for symmetric interactions [40, 41, 17].
+Our mathematical results are generalizable for high-dimensional systems (number of components is more than two) and for asymmetric antagonism.
 The model that we analyze has more adjustable parameters to represent a wider range of situations and to predict more types of outcomes (e.g., multi-stable states and oscillation).
-However, note that the CDM model is not intended to model an exact physical representation of a system, such as the binding of repressors and activators to the DNA, but rather to describe the abstract dynamics of the system (e.g., theoretical characterization of the qualitative behavior of multi-stable decision switches in cell-fate determination).